Home | Events | Breeds| Resources| Members | Sheep For Sale | Contact

 Fleece: Bright, white, dense

-East FriesenEast Friesian Dairy Sheep
+East FriesenEast Friesian Dairy

 East Friesian Dairy Sheep are the most productive dairy sheep breed and a crossing breed used to improve lambing percentage and milk production in meat breeds.
 They are polled in both sexes with clean faces, legs and under the tail which is naturally crutched with the distinctive "rat-tail" which is free of wool.
 The East Friesen has pale or white hooves and is large framed with very lean meat.
 They have a quiet temperament (easy to work with).
 They are prolific with an average lambing percentage of 230% with weight gains to 100 days (average) - 0.73 lb/day (0.33 kg/day).